Did you know that it takes an average of 23 minutes and 15 seconds to get back to a task after a distraction?

 How To Overcome Distractions And Boost Your Workday Productivity

-Do you find yourself constantly getting distracted at work, struggling to stay focused on your tasks?
-You’re not alone.
+If you find yourself constantly getting distracted at work and struggling to stay focused on your tasks, you’re not alone.
 With the constant influx of emails, notifications, and interruptions, it’s easy to lose sight of what needs to be done and waste valuable time.

 1. Break Down Large Tasks